CovertLab/wcEcoli/docs/create-pyenv.md

 It's possible that a newer version of OpenBLAS (such as v0.3.15) fixes those problems.
 The simplest and fastest setup is to install numpy and scipy from binary "wheels" with their embedded copies of OpenBLAS -- **recommended**.
-Still, there's a case for compiling OpenBLAS from source code and linking numpy and scipy to it, as `cloud/docker/runtime/Dockerfile` does for building the wcm-runtime Docker Image.

 ## Prerequisites